Simpson Street School

+The Simpson Street School is an historic, American school complex that is located in Mechanicsburg in Cumberland County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1983.

+History and architectural features

-Simpson Street School is a historic school complex located at Mechanicsburg in Cumberland County, Pennsylvania.
-The complex consists of a Romanesque Revival style building built in 1892, and two Late Gothic Revival style buildings added in the 1920s.
-The 1892 building is square in plan, 2 1/2-stories with a raised basement.
-It is built pressed brick and features three ornate projecting entrances.
+This complex consists of a Romanesque Revival-style building that was built in 1892, and two Late Gothic Revival-style buildings that were added during the 1920s.
+The 1892 building is square in plan, two-and-one-half-story structure with a raised basement.
+It was built using pressed brick and features three ornate projecting entrances.
 The addition was built in two phases, in 1926 and 1929.
-It is two-stories and constructed of yellow brick with brownstone trim.
+It is a two-story structure that was built using yellow brick with brownstone trim.
 It was used as a high school until 1957, then as a junior high until 1981, when it was sold by the school district.

 It was listed on the National Register of Historic Places in 1983.